-The Dental Department’s main clinical site, 1775 Grand Concourse, located one block north of the hospital’s Concourse Division, has 39 dental treatment rooms.
-It includes adult, pediatric, orthodontic, and oral surgery services, with expanded registration and waiting areas.
-The facility features 14 adult treatment rooms; an Oral and Maxillofacial suite that includes seven fully equipped dental surgery rooms, with an expanded recovery area and dedicated nurses’ station; eight orthodontic treatment areas; and 10 pediatric suites equipped with state-of-the-art chairs that have a child friendly design.
+The Dental Department’s main clinical site, BronxCare at 1775 Grand Concourse, located one block north of the hospital’s Concourse Division, was expanded by six chairs and currently has a total of 45 dental treatment rooms.
+It includes adult, pediatric, orthodontic, and oral surgery services, with modern registration and waiting areas.
+The facility features 17 adult treatment rooms; an Oral and Maxillofacial suite that includes seven fully equipped surgery rooms, with an expanded recovery area and dedicated nurses’ station; 11 orthodontic treatment areas; and 10 pediatric suites equipped with state-of-the-art chairs that have a child friendly design.

 In addition to the main location, the BronxCare at Third Avenue practice and the practices at the BronxCare Dr. Martin Luther King, Jr. Health Center, BronxCare Medical and Dental at Poe, BronxCare Ogden Family Medical and Dental, and BronxCare Special Care Center provided more than 9,800 visits.
 These visits are part of a continuing effort to reach patients who have not visited the dentist during the previous year.

 Dentistry has evolved from patients coming in on a semi-annual basis for a cleaning and check-up to being recognized as a health care delivery system which has a pivotal role in maintenance of overall general health.
 With dental-related illnesses, such as infections and pain, among the most common causes of ER visits, the Department of Dentistry’s clinical sites are prepared for all aspects of care.
 These sites have the most advanced equipment, including an i-CAT imaging unit that provides high definition 3D diagnostic images for ultimate treatment efficiency.